julien-boudry/Condorcet/Documentation/Algo_Pairwise Class/public Algo_Pairwise--getExplicitPairwise.md

 public $Algo\Pairwise -> getExplicitPairwise ( ) : array
 ```

-Get an explicit pairwise.
+Return the Pairwise.

 ### Return value:

-An explicit array with candidate name as key.
+Pairwise as an explicit array .

 ---------------------------------------